LoopFiftyFour/PHP-Connector/README.md

 Code under `lib/OpenAPI` is generated from [the OpenAPI specification](https://docs.loop54.com/latest/api/docs.html) with a semi-manual process.
+First, download the schema from https://docs.loop54.com/latest/api/schema.json.
-First we generate the code from the specification and write it to a temporary location.
+Then, we generate the code from the specification and write it to a temporary location.

     openapi-generator-cli generate \
         -g php -i schema.json -o ~/tmp/phpgen \
         --invoker-package 'Loop54\API\OpenAPI'

+If you don't have openapi-generator-cli you can get it with

+	npm install @openapitools/openapi-generator-cli -g

 **If you are having problem with the command above generating names without back-slashes (eg 'Loop54APIOpenAPI').
 Try double escaping the command: